YoniMelako/MelakoBass/README.md

-#MelakoBass Headphones
+MelakoBass Headphones

 Simple Shopping-Cart

 You can add or remove a product, change the quantity in the shopping cart.

-Responsive Whith creative Css
+Responsive with creative Css

 Using:
 NodeJs & Angular 7